 As a wedding photographer, I shoot documentary-style, capturing candid moments as they happen.
-I like telling a genuine story about your day.
-That doesn’t mean I won’t be there to keep everything running smoothly, help pose your family during formals, and assist in any way possible.
+I like telling the genuine story about your day, imperfections and all.
+That doesn’t mean I won’t be there to help keep everything running smoothly, pose your family or chosen family during group shots, and assist in any way possible.

 Let’s be friends.